weaviate/weaviate-io/developers/contributor-guide/current/getting-started/commit-guidelines.md

 * Implementing a feature

 ```
-feat: add copy to clipboard functionality to docs
+add copy to clipboard functionality to docs

 What's being changed: